 Take note that data considered in preliminary estimates is less than half of the total needed to make the final estimate, but final revisions are relatively small and have no upward or downward bias.

 How did the previous release turn out?

-Tips and Tricks: How do I trade the report?
+Tips and Tricks: How do I trade this week’s release?